frictionlessdata/frictionless-py/docs/guides/validation-guide.md

  'version': '4.1.0'}
 ```

 As we can see, there is a lot of information; you can find a detailed description of the Validation Report in the [API Reference](../references/api-reference.md#report).
 Errors are grouped by tasks (i.e. data files); for some validation there can be dozens of tasks.
-Let's use the `report.flatten` function to simplify the representation of errors:
+Let's use the `report.flatten` function to simplify the representation of errors.
+This function helps to represent a report as a list of errors:

 ```python goodread title="Python"
 from pprint import pprint